-2 Timothy 3:15, Paul emphasized this point to Timothy: "and how from childhood you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus."
+2 Timothy 3:15, Paul emphasized this point to Timothy: "and how from childhood you" salvation through faith in Christ Jesus."

 Please prioritize Bible Huddle Time during practices and games.
 In preparation for BHT, make sure you are well prepared and prayed up before you attempt to share with your team.
 Seek the Lord and pray that He gives you a shepherd's heart, one of knowledge and understanding (Jeremiah 3:15).